Refretting my 1999 RainSong WS1000

 Fret Beveling File

-But this neck has no truss rod, and a slight contour for was introduced to the fretboard before the fret wires were set into place.
+But, as I mentioned earlier, this neck has no truss rod and a deliberate slight contour was introduced to the fretboard before the fret wires were set into place.
 I use a product from StewMac appropriately called a fretboard Leveler.
 The fret wires are first inked using a wide-tipped permanent marker and the sandpaper is lightly run across the fretboard, identifying any high spots.
 The fret wire cuts quickly, so it is easy to overrun your target depth.
 I can achieve better results by knowing my fret material and sandpaper cutting speed, adjusting to a finer grit paper as needed, and constantly checking for a flat surface.

 You may recall that I had deliberately introduced a slight forward bow into the fretboard and if I were to force my frets level using my dead-flat leveling bar I would ruin that effort.
-So, using a technique I learned from Kent Everett, beginning at the 14th fret I file toward the bridge.
+So, using a technique I learned from Kent Everett, beginning at the 14th fret I file toward the bridge, addressing that fall away.
 I then reverse the direction and, beginning at the 5th fret I file toward the nut.
 Lastly, I carefully file from the 5th fret in the direction of the bridge to the 14th fret, checking my progress with a straightedge.
-My goal was to maintain that slight relief while creating a consistently high 220-grit paper was sufficient for the task.
+My goal was to maintain that slight relief while maintaining a consistent fret height.
+220-grit paper was sufficient for the task.

 For this fret dressing I chose to use a series of graduated abrasive grits embedded in small rubber blocks called Fret Erasers.
 The fretboard remains taped off all during these steps to minimize any contact with the tools.

-I completed my RainSong Refret the morning of the day I was to perform.
+I completed my RainSong refret late in the morning of the day I was to perform.
 The performance was outdoors - and it was in the high 80’s (both temp and humidity).
-With sweat dripping out of every orifice I began to play, only to have my fingers begin sticking together (just enough to mess with my fingering).
+With sweat dripping out of every orifice of my body I began to play, only to have my fingers begin sticking together (just enough to mess with my fingering).
 No matter how I tried, I could not slide along the fretboard without chatter.
-It was at that moment the horror struck, and I realized that in my haste I had neglected to carefully remove the (non-visible) residue left from the tape I had removed off the fretboard.
-The heat only exacerbated the problem, and adhesive residue ended up all over my left hand.
+It was at that moment the horror struck: I realized that in my haste I had neglected to remove the (non-visible) residue left from the LOW TACK tape I had removed off the fretboard!
+The hot day only exacerbated the problem, and adhesive residue ended up all over my left hand.
 But the guitar sounded good and, more importantly, it played just the way I liked it!

 The day following the performance I removed the strings, polished the nut and saddle, and addressed the fretboard.
-You may recall the CA glue had left visible streaks after wiping it up during the fret setting step.
+You may recall the CA glue had left visible streaks after the frets were hammered in and any squeeze out was wiped away.
 I wet a cloth with Acetone and carefully wiped up next to each fret.
 The glue residue just melted away, as though it had never been there.
 A little time with the Dremel gave the frets a beautiful luster, and a trip to the buffing wheel polished the fretboard to a near-mirror shine.
 Now that’s a refret!